GitbookIO/integrations/docs/integrations/blocks/markdown.md

     something
     ```

-In the scenario where the block also has other properties, those will be set on a wrapping Liquid block.
+In the scenario where the block also has other properties, those will be set on the codeblock.
 For example with a block having the properties `{ "content": "something", "propA": "A" }`

-    {% myintegration/block-name propA="A" %}
-    ```blocksyntax
+    ```blocksyntax propA="A"
     something
     ```
-    {% endmyintegration/block-name %}